Psychotherapy for Your Overall Well-Being

 I typically hold 50-minute sessions with clients, unless we determine that it is more advantageous to meet for longer periods of time.
 Depending upon a client's therapy goals, I typically see clients once every week or two.
 Please contact me for current fees.

-I am an "out-of-network" provider, which means that I have not contracted with your insurance company to provide services to you.
-Some health plans do not reimburse out-of-network providers at all, which means that you will be responsible for my full fee (payment must be made at the conclusion of each session by cash or check).
+I am an "out-of-network" provider, which means that I have not contracted with your insurance company nor Medicare to provide services to you.
+Some health plans do not reimburse out-of-network providers at all, which means that you will be responsible for my full fee (payment must be made at the conclusion of each session by cash, check or credit card via Ivy Pay).

 Depending upon a client's presenting issue(s), if psychotherapy is the modality used, it will usually require between 4 to 10 sessions to begin to experience desired changes.
-When hypnotherapy is the exclusive modality used, it will generally require 2 to 6 sessions for results to be obtained.
 And, when EMDR Therapy is the exclusive approach, it may take 4-10 sessions to address a single target issue.
 Each person is unique and, therefore, depending upon their particular personality, mental state, history and specific complaint, they may require more or less time for desired changes to occur.

 Other health plans offer coverage for out-of-network providers, but your responsibility is usually higher than it would be if you were seeing an in-network provider.
 Either way, I do not bill insurance companies for my services on a client’s behalf but, upon request, will gladly provide a monthly “superbill” for a client who chooses to submit a claim for reimbursement.
 Please make appropriate inquiries with your insurance company if that is of concern to you.

 Depending upon a client's presenting issue(s), if psychotherapy is the modality used, it will usually require between 4 to 10 sessions to begin to experience desired changes.
-When hypnotherapy is the exclusive modality used, it will generally require 2 to 6 sessions for results to be obtained.
 And, when EMDR Therapy is the exclusive approach, it may take 4-10 sessions to address a single target issue.
 Each person is unique and, therefore, depending upon their particular personality, mental state, history and specific complaint, they may require more or less time for desired changes to occur.

 Psychodynamic, CBT & Family Systems Approaches